 What if you could be in a job that you loved?
 What if you could change career, transfer your skills and experience to a different sector or a different job?
 What if you could now do whatever it is that you have always wanted to do but never had the balls to do it…….

 What if?…… I welcome you to ‘what if’, be grateful you have had the experience of even getting to a ‘what if’ crossroads.

 Many don’t and they can stay stuck for years.
 You have an opportunity not to be one of those people.

 You have a choice in how you react to your situation, which means that only you can decide on a different outcome.
 I promise you, it might not feel like it, but losing your job really could be the best thing that ever happened to you!

-- Don’t burn your bridges, whilst I know your company or boss might not be popular with you right now it’s a small world and people move on, people remember people, make sure it’s for the right reasons.
+Whilst I know your company or boss might not be popular with you right now it’s a small world and people move on.
+People remember people, make sure it’s for the right reasons.
 Be the bigger person.

-- In 12 months’ time look back on this episode of your life and ask yourself the question, ‘Was this the best thing that happened to me’?
+Yes, it’s tough when you lose your job – regardless of what the circumstances may be.
+However, you have the power to flip the situation on it’s head and become better and stronger for it.
+If you go about it in the right way, in 12 months’ time look back on this episode of your life and ask yourself the question, ‘Was this the best thing that happened to me’?
 9 times out of 10 the answer will be yes!

 Paula Meir is a therapist and executive coach who helps her clients with numerous issues they may be facing.
 If you have recently lost your job or are looking to build your confidence, then click here to find out more.
 Paula’s sessions are available in person (Norwich and London) or virtually.